xyproto/algernon/README.md

 * No support for internal caching, yet.
 * Will not run without a Redis server to connect to.
 * The HTML title for a rendered Markdown page can be provided by the first line specifying the title, like this: `title: Title goes here`.
 This is a subset of MultiMarkdown.
-* No processes that listens for changes to files needs to be running in the background.
+* No processes that listens for file changes and converts files needs to be running in the background (like for SASS).
 Files are converted on the fly.
-* "/" must be added at the end of URLs that points to directories, for now.
-This is for scripts and templates to be able to correctly use the files that reside in the same directory.
 * If `-autorefresh` is enabled, the browser will automatically refresh pages when the source files are changed.
 Works for Markdown, Lua error pages and Amber (including GCSS and *data.lua*).
 This only works on Linux and OS X, for now.